 195 g | 97.5 g | 65 g |

 Invest in a digital measuring scale with a size that suits your kitchen's countertop.
-Liquids used in baking measure as milliliters in the metric system.
+Liquids this is used in baking is measured as milliliters in the metric system.

 No matter where you live or which recipe you follow, the Baking cups Vs metric system will always come in handy.
 Keep in mind that the standard volume of a cup is 250ml.
 This measurement is 1/4th of a one-liter bottle from which one drinks water.

-If you are purchasing the metric cups, then you do not have to freight much.
-But, if you are trying to figure out the ml at home, take a light-colored cup and use it to fill a 1-liter bottle.
+If you're buying metric cups, don't worry too much about it.
+Also, if you are trying to figure out the ml at home, take a light-coloured cup and use it to fill a 1-litre bottle.
 If the bottle gets full in 4 attempts, you have your 250ML cup.

 You could also enroll in an online basic course on baking and learn about these conversions.